pengzhanbo/vite-plugin-mock-dev-server/README.md

   **Type:** `boolean`

-  When mock resources are hot reload, only the data content is updated, but the page is not refreshed by default.
-  Turn this on when you want to refresh the page every time you modify the mock file.
+  When the mock resource is hot updated, only the data content is updated, but the page is not refreshed by default.
+If you want to refresh the page every time you modify the mock file, you can open this option.

   **Default:** `false`